Diego-CP/NDSDocumentacion/SRS.md

 Ubuntu: A popular open-source operating system based on Debian.

-Virtual Private Cloud: A virtual network environment that enables a user to launch resources in a logically isolated section of the AWS cloud.
+Virtual Private Cloud: A virtual network environment that enables a user to launch resources in a logically isolated section of the cloud.

-**Appendix B: Analysis Models**

-_\<This optional section includes or points to pertinent analysis models such as data flow diagrams, feature trees, state-transition diagrams, or entity-relationship diagrams.
-You might prefer to insert certain models into the relevant sections of the specification instead of collecting them at the end.\>_

 _ **Copyright © 2013 by Karl Wiegers and Seilevel.
 Permission is granted to use and modify this document.** _